anikait1/key-jump/README.md

 ## Usage Examples

-**Add a song to queue:**
+**Click a link:**
+1. Press `f` to show click hints
+2. Type the hint on the link

+**Right-click menu action:**
 1. Press `Shift+F` to show right-click hints
-2. Type the hint on the song → context menu opens
+2. Type the hint → context menu opens
 3. Press `f` → hints appear on menu items only
-4. Type hint for "Add to queue"
+4. Type hint for desired action

-**Like the current song:**
-1. Press `f` to show click hints
-2. Type the hint on the thumbs-up button in the player bar

-**Navigate to an artist:**
+**Navigate to an element with Ctrl+f:**
 1. Press `Ctrl+f` to show all hints (includes links)
-2. Type the hint on the artist name
+2. Type the hint on the element

 ## Project Structure